tlhumphrey2/hpcc-environment-processing/README.md

        tlh_envgen.pl -conf hpcc-system.cfg > tlh_envgen.log

 The file, tlh_envgen.log, contains a lot of information about what the program does.
-The name of the new environment.xml file is output on STDERR when the program does the output of the file.
+The name of the new environment.xml file is output on STDERR when the program outputs the file.

 ## Other content in this repository and its purpose